 6ix: The masters stop using food as a shield from problems and learn to handle life’s ups and downs more effectively.

 7even: The masters believe in themselves.

-So as always I’d love to hear your comments and your personal experiences with “secret eating”, and if you’re interested in sharing your story in the book please email me at email@example.com
+So as always I’d love to hear your comments and your personal experiences with “secret eating”, and if you’re interested in sharing your story, please get in contact.

 Please stay tuned and witness the lbs fall a “weigh” as I honor my “word.”